M1ch5lsk1/JustSimplestDB/README.md

 <p>Instance is occurence of object with specific values, like <code>x = Human("John", "Doe")</code> and <code>y = Human("Joanna", "Doe")</code>, <br>
   both are Human class occurence, but what make them different, is given values to them.<br>
   That's what make them object instance, object is occurence of class with specific values.</p>
-<p>Now because you know what is instance, create variable in your .py file, assigned to JustSimplestDB.Instance(filename).<br>
+<p>Now, because you know what is instance, create variable in your .py file, assigned to JustSimplestDB.Instance(filename).<br>
 Filename placeholder is filename(MUST TO BE A STRING), that'll be used to read ".txt" file or create "database_filename.py" file,<br>
 program automatically adds needed extention to this files, that's the reason why you don't put filename with any extention.<br>
 <br>